 Our favourite feast?
 Picnicking like a true Parisian, with cheese, wine and a fresh baguette served on the banks of the Seine at sunset.

-If you're on a first visit to Paris you'll probably want to cram as many sights into your time as possible, have a look at our 3-day itinerary for inspiration.
+If you're on a first visit from London to Paris you'll probably want to cram as many sights into your time as possible, have a look at our 3-day itinerary for inspiration.
 No trip to Paris would be complete without a visit to the Eiffel Tower, but planning is crucial to make the most of your visit.
 Buy your tickets online to avoid the queues and look out for the secret apartment on the third floor.

 The world-famous Louvre museum is a feast for the eyes with 350,000 artefacts and of course the Mona Lisa.
 But there are other spectacular museums too, like the beautiful Rodin museum.
 Showcasing the sculptures and lifework of French artist Auguste Rodin, it contains nearly 400 pieces of art, including the most famous of Rodin’s sculptures, The Thinker.